Energy Bill Relief Scheme (EBRS)

 How much will my energy bills be?

-How can I claim for the Energy Bill Relief Scheme?
+How can I claim the Energy Bills Discount Scheme?

-You won’t need to apply for the scheme, as the discount will be automatically deducted from your energy bills.
+As with the EBRS, you won’t need to apply for the scheme – the discount will be automatically deducted from your energy bills.

 Hopefully this page has answered some of your questions, but if you have any further queries, our team of experts are available to help, so give us a call on 01442 795 100 or email firstname.lastname@example.org.